Graduate Student Teaching Award

 Attendance at annual meeting: Nominees should recognize that NACTA and sponsors expect awardee's to be present at the annual conference to receive their award.
 A consent of nomination implies that the nominee has an intention and, if selected for an award, will make a reasonable attempt to attend the annual conference.
 All award recipients are expected to participate/make presentations at future NACTA conferences.

 A photograph and short biography of each award recipient will be included in the awards program at the annual conference.
-Submit a biography not to exceed 250 words in WordPerfect or Word format, along with a good picture in the form of a JPG or GIF file (the larger/better quality, the better your picture will be).
-The biography and picture should be sent via e-mail to the Chair of the Teacher Recognition Committee, Dr. Nick Fuhrman, at
+Submit a biography not to exceed 150 words in WordPerfect or Word format, along with a good picture in the form of a JPG or GIF file (the larger/better quality, the better your picture will be) and don't forget your funniest moment in teaching story :).
+The biography, picture, and funny story should be uploaded along with your award packet.

 First impressions do count.
 Attention to neatness of organization, format, and presentation of dossiers can make a difference.

 New instructions: Submit all award nominations online at http://nactaawards.expressacademic.org/login.php

 For each nominee, upload one single PDF file that includes all nomination materials (all documents, letters of support, teaching evaluations and other relevant documents) at the website by 11:59 PM on March 1st.